ben-xD/talkdash/README.md

   - Either use solid (experimental, not explored), or
   - React with [jsx-email](https://github.com/shellscape/jsx-email) + [tailwind](https://www.npmjs.com/package/@jsx-email/tailwind), or
 - TODO show logged in page after logging in or signing up
-- Redirect to `/sign-in` if 401 error is received
+- Redirect to `/sign-in` if 401 error is received with error message
 - Horizontal scalability and lower latency?
 I have a single Node backend
   - Even if clients pick the region consistently, they still need to talk to each other
   - Using tRPC subscriptions means we need 1 tRPC application to connect to all clients, making it a single point of failure